-Derek is Hanna's canine assistant.
-He is a Canine Good Citizen, Hudson Valley Howlers Dog Scout troop member, an Advanced Trick Dog, retired therapy and agility dog, and is currently competing in nose/scent work.
+Derek is Hanna's canine partner.
+He is a Canine Good Citizen, an Advanced Trick Dog, retired therapy and agility dog, and is actively competing in nose/scent work.
+He has earned his NW3-Elite title through NACSW as well as titles through Performance Scent Dogs and AKC Scent Work.
 He helps out by being the demo dog during class orientations, the neutral dog during therapy dog evaluations, and helper dog for clients with on-leash reactive dogs.
 He is lots of fun and extremely silly underneath his serious "on duty" face; a perfect mascot for Hot Fuzz Dog Training.

 Photos above by Printz Photography